hashgraph/hedera-exchange-rate-tool/README.md

 This tool also provides 2 APIs.

-1. ExchangeRateApi - This gives the latest exchange rate that this tool has pushed to the Hedera Network.
+1. ExchangeRateAPI - This gives the latest exchange rate that this tool has pushed to the Hedera Network.
 2. ExchnageRateHistoryAPI - This gives the data from the previous runs which includes
     * All the data from exchanges that it fetched.
     * The median it calculated.